 9 Captures the attribute extension element from the XES metadata structure.
-Can be any of the following:
+Shall be any of the following:

 XML name Description

 string A string valued attribute.

-date A date and time valued attribute.
+date A UTC time valued attribute.
+A date and time valued attribute.

 int An integer number valued attribute.

 float A real number valued attribute.

 boolean A Boolean valued attribute.

 id A UUID valued attribute.

 list A list valued attribute.